HuyaneMatsu/Koishi/README.md

 Koishi excels in a variety of areas, just to mention a few featured commands:

-- `/emoji-role` - Enables you to lock emojis behind roles.
 - `/find-anime` - Search for your long forgotten anime.
 - `/hug` - Hug your best homies.
 - `/meme` - Shows up a good anime meme.